ChristianQF/cell_cycle_cancer/README.md

 # Supplementary Material: A Hybrid Multiscale Framework for Cancer Progression: Coupling Boolean Networks with Cellular Potts Models

-This repository contains the source code, simulation configuration files, and analytical pipelines used in the study:
+This repository contains the, simulation results files, and analytical pipelines used in the study:

 **A Hybrid Multiscale Framework for Cancer Progression: Coupling Boolean Networks with Cellular Potts Models"**